A History of The Church of St Mary the Virgin

 An impressive service of re-dedication was conducted by the Bishop of St Albans on 19 December 1968 – almost 100 years after the original Church building was erected on the site.

 In the years which have followed St Mary’s has continued to thrive.
-It is a second curacy and, as such, it provides an invaluable career development opportunity for a young priest.
-The Priest-in-Charge at St Mary’s is of course a member of the wider clergy team of the Parish of St Nicholas headed by a Rector.
-Nevertheless, he has a special responsibility for the ordering of worship in the District Church and for the comfort and care of souls in the Kinsbourne Green area.
-He is Chairman of the District Church committee In short, he is able to gain invaluable experience against the day when he will be inducted as the incumbent of a parish of his own.
-Since it became a District Church in 1958, St Mary’s has welcomed 8 Priests-in-Charge and each has made his special mark on, and contribution to the life of the Church.
+The Associate Vicar with responsibility for St Mary’s is a member of the wider clergy team of the Parish of Harpenden, headed by the Rector.
+The Associate Vicar has a special responsibility for the ordering of worship in the District Church and for the comfort and care of souls in the Kinsbourne Green area.
+He/she chairs the District Church committee.
+Since it became a District Church in 1958, St Mary’s has welcomed 9 priests and each has made a special mark on, and contribution to, the life of the Church.

 In the matter of furnishings and facilities St Mary’s has benefited greatly from the generosity and bequests of members of its congregation.
 A special appeal enabled a pipe organ to be installed in 1993.
 The hall at the Church has met a long-felt need in the District and it has been of inestimable value to a wide range of communal activities in the Kinsbourne Green area.